 How?

-Having a digital strategy is not just about creating a Twitter, Instagram or Facebook account, launching a smartphone application or a website.
+Having a digital strategy does not simply imply the creation of a Twitter, Instagram, or Facebook account, or launching a smartphone application or website.
+These actions must be well thought-out and evaluated according to previous objectives set in order to make a significant impact.
+This is what one can more commonly call “digital strategy.”
+A company’s digital strategy must fully incorporate its conversational marketing approach, rather than have them separate from each other.

-In order for all these actions to have a real impact on a company, they must be the result of a reflection on their relevance, according to the objectives set beforehand.
-This is what we can more commonly call the digital strategy.
-The digital strategy must be entirely linked to conversational marketing.
-They must be one and the same but not disunited.

-One example is the successful example of the automotive passion group, which has used its community management techniques to link them to conversational marketing techniques (by encouraging sponsored posts on social networks to exchange via messenging).
-This combination of the two has produced surprising results in terms of results.
+One successful example is the automotive passion group, which has used its community management techniques to link members to conversational marketing by using sponsored posts on social networks to encourage exchange via Messaging.
+This combination has produced some surprising results.

-You need to have an irreproachable online customer relationship.
-Customers attach as much importance to their pre-purchase experience as to when finally possess the car.
-Brief and inattentive answers will give the customer the impression that they are being forced to buy.
-The online customer relationship must be continuous and coherent.

-In addition, the relationship with the customer must be irreproachable.
-The purchase process must be punctuated by benevolent exchanges.
+Companies must have an irreproachable online relationship with customers, as it has been revealed that they attach just as much importance to their pre-purchase experience as the final step of their car purchase possess.
+Brief and inattentive answers will bring customers to feel as if they are being forced to purchase.
+The online customer relationship therefore must be continuous and coherent, and the purchase process must be punctuated by benevolent exchanges between customer and company.

-While a company's added value was mainly concentrated on its physical points (showrooms) to the detriment of its digital relationship, this is now tending to change.

-In the past, customers would come into contact at least once with a physical point of sale during its purchase process, but this is no longer the case.
+A company's added value had previously been concentrated on its physical points (such as showrooms), to the detriment of its digital relationship.
+This tendency is now changing.
+Just as customers would previously come into contact with a physical point of sale a minimum of one time during their purchase process, this has revealed to no longer be the case.

-From acquisition to transaction, a customer's journey can be fully digitalized!
-Rebalancing investments in favor of a quality digital customer relationship is the best way to evolve with your customer.
-It should be supported by the companies by being present from the acquisition phase to post-order processing.

-With a customer relationship at this level, the company is able to create a unique relationship with its customers that will set it apart from its competitors.
+Today, a customer's journey from acquisition to transaction can be fully digitalized.
+Refocusing investments in favor of a quality digital customer relationship is the best way in which a company can develop its standing among customers.
+In order to accomplish this, companies must be present for their customers from acquisition phase to post-order processing.
+This will ensure a unique customer relationship and will set the company apart from its competitors.

+Conversational Marketing Can Serve Many Purposes
-Conversational marketing can serve many purposes.

-- Generate more qualified leads: Generating a lead means acquiring information about this person, for example by retrieving their email address in exchange for information content during an online discussion
+Conversational marketing can serve a number of purposes.
+One is that it can generate more qualified leads.
+Generating a lead entails acquiring information about a person, such as an email address in exchange for informative content during an online discussion

-- Assist in the launch of a new product: A new product always attracts curious customers and raises a lot of questions.
-It is in this type of exceptional situation that humanized communication can have a high added value.
+Conversational marketing can additionally assist in the launch of a new product.
+A new product always attracts curious customers and raises a lot of questions.
+In this type of exceptional situation, human communications can have a high added value.

-- Discuss with website visitors: Thousands of visitors visit the car dealers' websites every day.
-Each visitor represents a new opportunity and should not be left alone.
-Even if it is not transformed into a lead, it will in any way increase customer satisfaction
+Furthermore, conversational marketing allows companies to discuss with website visitors.
+Thousands of visitors visit car dealership websites every day.
+Each visitor represents a new opportunity and should, as a result, be immediately seized.
+While it may not necessarily transform into a lead, it will nevertheless increase overall customer satisfaction.

-- Relieving call centers: A call center is very often overwhelmed.
-There are solutions to centralize all Internet users' requests from different digital media so that they can be processed by experts, at any time of the day or night, with an immediate response by instant messaging.
+Finally, conversational marketing relieves call centers.
+Call centers are often overwhelmed.
+There are solutions which allow various online users requests to be centralized from different digital media.
+These are then processed by experts 24/7 to provide an immediate response via instant messaging.

-A car dealership can choose to manage its humanized digital strategy itself, which implies that it mobilizes many its employees whose communication is not the business.
-I will therefore advise car dealerships company to choose communications experts to fulfill these missions.
+A car dealership can choose to personally manage its human digital strategy, though this requires the mobilization of numerous employees with little to no communication experience.
+It is therefore preferable for car dealerships to employ communications experts for these missions.

-Limit of the study
+Limits of the Study